 Why do some runners have trouble taking walk breaks?

 Research has shown that the lessons in the early school years are powerfully embedded in the subconscious brain.
-While it is natural to feel anxious and then receive negative hormones when we depart from these hard-wired patterns, concious actions can re-train this ancient brain.
+While it is natural to feel anxious and then receive negative hormones when we depart from these hard-wired patterns, conscious actions can re-train this ancient brain.
 The cognitive focus on specific run segments/set amount of walks can hard-wire new patterns into the reflex brain.
 This gives you control over your attitude as you feel the positive results from using strategic walk breaks.
-Through the use of mantras and systematic actions, you empower the concious brain to take control.
-This frontal lobe component can over-ride the subconcious brain and retrain it to accept and embrace Run Walk Run.
+Through the use of mantras and systematic actions, you empower the conscious brain to take control.
+This frontal lobe component can over-ride the subconscious brain and retrain it to accept and embrace Run Walk Run.

 • Speed you up: an average of 7 minutes faster in a 13.1 mile race when non-stop runners